 For economy and to meet seasonal needs, Kentucky Fish and Wildlife also annually hires numerous interim employees to work nine (9) months or less; these “seasonal” employees serve in such roles as summer camp counselors; angler surveyors (“creel clerks”); and technicians assisting with seasonal wildlife, fisheries, engineering or other field work or research projects.

 Kentucky Fish and Wildlife is accountable to the people and three branches of government in a variety of ways.
 One way is through hunter and angler representation on the Commission.
-Another is its organization within the Executive Branch; the department is accountable to Cabinet leadership and ultimately to the Governor.
+Another is its organization within the Executive Branch or carrying out administrative functions including personnel actions, budgeting and accounting.

 Senate Natural Resources and Energy).
 By statute, proposed regulations are subject to a public comment period before being reviewed by a legislative committee.
 Many department activities also are governed by federal statutes and regulations; these include topics such as regulation of migratory birds, interstate commerce involving fish and wildlife, and use of federal grants and state license and permit revenues.

-Wildlife and Sport Fish Restoration program grants, the U.S. Fish and Wildlife Service and U.S. Department of the Interior’s Office of Inspector General perform an extensive audit of the department’s use of federal and state funds every five (5) years.
+Wildlife and Sport Fish Restoration program grants, the U.S. Fish and Wildlife Service and the U.S. Department of the Interior’s Office of Inspector General perform an extensive audit of the department’s use of federal and state funds every five (5) years.
 The department is legally required to respond to audit findings and, where necessary, address any areas of apparent noncompliance with state or federal statutes, regulations or policies, or clarify matters in question.
 Like all state government entities, agency documents that do not contain confidential customer or personnel information are subject to